 We’re always joking about slaving our lives away, but that’s only because it’s true — very often, living, studying and working in Singapore can feel like being in a pressure cooker.

-If suspect that you or a loved one may be fighting mental illness, know that affordable (and even free) help is available.
+If you suspect that you or a loved one may be fighting mental illness, know that affordable (and even free) help is available.
+You can even consider getting mental health insurance.

 Free counselling in Singapore